johnathan-zeng/common-airport-destinations/README.md

 |----------------|---------------------|-------------|-------------|
 | All Airlines   | Beijing, Shanghai   | Sanya       | Harbin      |
 | Air China      | Chengdu             | Nanjing     | Urumqi      |

-### 🌐 Live Demo

-You can host it via **GitHub Pages** by uploading the files in this repo and enabling Pages in the repository settings.

-Example: